Suphamap/YSC_Traffic/README.md

 # YSC_Traffic
-Integrating Radar-Based Rainfall Nowcasting with Traffic Condition Data for Predictive Traffic Modeling in Urban Areas
+## Integrating Radar-Based Rainfall Nowcasting with Traffic Condition Data for Predictive Traffic Modeling in Urban Areas

+This project investigates the impact of heavy rainfall on urban traffic flow by combining real-time radar-based rainfall nowcasting with traffic condition information.
+Focusing on densely populated urban environments, the goal is to improve the prediction of traffic congestion during severe weather events.
+By analyzing how rainfall intensity and duration influence traffic patterns, the project seeks to develop a model that can forecast traffic conditions with greater accuracy under varying weather scenarios.
+This model could be used by city planners and traffic management systems to minimize delays, enhance safety, and improve urban mobility during heavy rain.